ATEX Regulation & Requirements

 • Zone 22: Area in which an explosive atmosphere in the form of airborne combustible dust is not present during normal operation, and if it is, it persists only for a short period of time.

-Dangerous substances and explosive atmospheres
+Dangerous substances and explosive atmospheres_en

 Download